mekkanix/untracker/README.md

 ## Overview

-Untracker is a webbrowser extension that removes for your ad-tracking informations like URL parameters (`fbclid`, `utm` params, ...) while surfing on the Web.
+Untracker is a webbrowser extension that removes for you ad-tracking informations like URL parameters (`fbclid`, `utm` params, ...) while surfing on the Web.

 ## Compatibility